 My philosophical interests are varied, but I specialize in Philosophy of Mind and Epistemology.
 My work explores the role of similarity-based signs like icons and diagrams in both conscious experience and logical reasoning.
-I am especially intrigued by the idea that the mind sometimes knows the world by resembling it.
 My methods are analytic, but I venture into pragmatism and phenomenology, insofar as these connect with current cognitive science.
 I have just published a book with Springer titled Consciousness and the Philosophy of Signs.